Living Code of Ethical Behavior

 History

-SIETAR USA created a simple process whereby members may publicly commit to the ethical standards professed by SIETAR USA.
-Each member who chooses to abide by the Living Code will be designated an “Ethical Interculturalist,” making them eligible to have their names listed as such on the website.
+SIETAR USA provides a simple process for members to publicly commit to these ethical standards.
+Members who choose to abide by the Living Code receive the designation of “Ethical Interculturalist” and may be listed as such on the SIETAR USA website.

 The LIVING CODE Assessment Quiz